 - How do we get out ahead of it before competitors do?

-6. Cull the herd.
 Over time, edit the events down to those the team selects as most likely to impact your space and firm.
 Shift the dialog to, “How do we defend against or leverage this?”

-7. Create the mechanism to turn insights and ideas into actions.
 Create intelligent experiments out of the insights gained from scanning.
 Whether it’s scenario analysis, exploration of potential partnerships or acquisitions, or early- stage research and development, the work of scanning must eventually move beyond conversation.

-8. Keep refining and improving your processes.
 Strive to involve more people.
 Allocate more time for discussions.
 Consider involving customers and partners in the “what if?” scenarios and draw upon their ideas.
 Don’t let this process stall or atrophy.
 Otherwise, you will revert to your tube-like view of the world.

 None of us can afford to focus solely on the view from our conference-room window.
 Other than the color of the grass or leaves on the trees, the view never changes.
 Work hard as a professional and as a member of your organization to find ways to expand your field of view.
 While you might not be able to alter the course of that storm bearing down on you, the advance notice will allow you to sidestep or leverage it.
 Both are better than being blindsided and crushed.